 According to Roan’s TikToks, “fans” were finding fine details about her life that she was trying to keep private, and felt that they were crossing a line.
 Approaching TikTok with the style of video that she did, could have been seen as informal and not worth being taken seriously.

-Tyler, The Creator is akin to Doja Cat and Chappell Roan when it comes to extreme fans.
+Tyler, The Creator is akin to Doja Cat and Chappell Roan in terms of extreme fans.

 Last month while talking on Spring Hill, an entertainment Youtube channel, Tyler says “…Because of the internet, people don’t know personal boundaries anymore, and it’s normalized…[but] it’s like ‘we don’t know each other.’”
 Tyler expresses how it’s weird how “they wanna know who your sister is” and privacy is getting invaded by fans.